nidhiss29/Javascript_course/README.md

 -or download a zip file

-- All folders mentioned as project in commit

--Can be deployed using live server
+-All folders mentioned as project in commit can be deployed using live server

 -First verify node.js is installed